Please click for information on using the dashboards, exporting charts, and sending feedback

 Educational attainment varies by Race and Ethnicity.
 Among Washington residents aged 25-44 years old, the Hispanic/Latino subgroup shows the largest gap in educational attainment compared to the average attainment of the population age 25-44.
 This is the state’s second largest racial/ethnic group.
 This profound difference in high school completion ripples throughout the higher degree categories.

-Sources: WSAC Analysis of American Community Survey 2011-2016, U.S. Census (August 2018); Dropout and Graduation Reports, Office of Superintendent of Public Instruction (January 2018); IPEDS Fall Enrollment data from the U.S. Department of Education (September 2017); IPEDS Completions, survey A data from the U.S. Department of Education (September 2018).
-Next Update: Fall 2018.
+Sources: WSAC Analysis of One-Year American Community Survey data, U.S. Census (April 2019); Dropout and Graduation Reports, Office of Superintendent of Public Instruction (January 2019); IPEDS Fall Enrollment data from the U.S. Department of Education (September 2018); IPEDS Completions, survey A data from the U.S. Department of Education (September 2018).

-Certificate estimates are based on a Georgetown University analysis that estimates a range from 4.9 percent - 11.3 percent of the population has a certificate as their highest level of attainment.
-In establishing the benchmark the Council chose a mid-point estimate of 7.4 percent, which yielded an attainment estimate of 50 percent in 2011.
-Using that same factor produces an estimate of 51.2 percent for the 2015 report and 52.5 for the 2017 report.
+Certificate attainment estimates in 2019 are calculated by taking the percentage of the ACS population with a postsecondary degree and adding 7 percent, the calculation for Washington State in the 2018 Lumina Foundation's A Stronger Nation report.
+Prior Roadmap reports used an estimate of 7.4 percent, which yielded an attainment estimate of 50 percent in 2011.
+Using that same factor produces an estimate of 51.2 percent for the 2015 report and 52.5 percent for the 2017 report.